Review: KrisFlyer UOB Credit Card

 When are KrisFlyer miles credited?

-It’s a very different story for the bonus miles from dining, food delivery, online shopping, online travel and transport transactions.
+It’s a different story for the bonus miles from dining, food delivery, online shopping, online travel and transport transactions.
 Of the 15 KrisFlyer miles per S$5 spent:

-• 6 KrisFlyer miles per S$5 (1.2 mpd) will be credited at the end of each calendar month
+• 6 KrisFlyer miles per S$5 (1.2 mpd) will be credited at the end of each calendar month (just like all other regular transactions)

-This delayed crediting arrangement gives rise to four problems.
+This means you could be waiting up to 14 months to receive your bonus!
+The delayed crediting arrangement gives rise to four problems.
 I’ve expounded on them in this post, but to summarise:

 1. You’re locked into the card, because all pending bonus miles are forfeited if you cancel.